Signs of a Bed Bug InfestationJanuary 23rd, 2020

 Bed bugs typically only come out at night, feeding on the people and animals in your home.
 It takes only 5 to 10 minutes for the bug to feed, and then it will go back to a secluded place for 5 to 10 days.
 Their nocturnal habits combined with their small size and expert hiding abilities makes it nearly impossible to spot a bed bug, which is why it is hard to prevent infestations.

-Bed Bug Control in Las Vegas
+Bed Bug Control for Businesses

 Contact Senske Pest Control for an Estimate